Atomized-titan/Stonks/README.md

 ## Main Features:
 + Simple and detailed crypto prices
 + Coin market stats
++ Market cap of every specific coin
 + Coin info and descriptions
 + ETH gas fees tracking
 + Current bitcoin Fear/Greed Index value
 + ....and more!
 Join the support server to suggest features you want to see.
-We are listening!
+I am listening!

 <br>